Skip to content

 Performance data pull

-Using read-only access to your Google Analytics 4 and Google Search Console accounts, I pull organic traffic, engagement metrics, conversions, clicks, impressions, average keyword position, and CTR for every URL in the inventory.
-This transforms the crawl inventory into a performance data system — every page now has both technical attributes and organic performance attached.
+Using read-only access to your Google Analytics 4 and Google Search Console accounts, I pull organic traffic, engagement metrics, conversions, clicks, impressions, average keyword position, and CTR for every URL.
+Every page now has both technical attributes and organic performance data attached.

 Days 2–4